IBM/tririga-indoor-maps/docs/_pages/install-tririga.markdown

    {% raw %}```<tricore-url hidden raw-url="/p/web/locate" bind-url="{{locateMainUrl}}"></tricore-url>``` to ```<tricore-url hidden raw-url="/p/web/locate" bind-url="{{locateMainUrl}}"></tricore-url>```{% endraw %}
    with
    {% raw %}```<tricore-url hidden raw-url="/p/web/locate" bind-url="{{locateMainUrl}}"></tricore-url>``` to ```<tricore-url hidden raw-url="/p/web/locateMap" bind-url="{{locateMainUrl}}"></tricore-url>```{% endraw %}
-   1. The Workplace Services production file will have to be vulcanized againg.
+   1. The Workplace Services production file will have to be vulcanized again.
 If you wish to do this now, follow the procedure described [here](https://www.ibm.com/support/knowledgecenter/SSHEB3_3.7/pdfs_wiki/How_to_vulcanize_your_UX_application.pdf).
 Vulcanization can be difficult on your first time, so if you don't want to do that just now, you can set the Production Filename to be the same as the Development Filename (i.e. set Production Filename to `triview-workplace-services-dev`) and carry on with the instructions below.

 1. Add `triEsriMaps` tab to the `triBuilding` form:
    1. Navigate to the Form Builder (Tools > Form Builder).